 Well, no. This is because refraining from measuring happiness with the best tools available will result in a gap in scientific knowledge.
 Without some form of assessment of happiness and well-being, it would be impossible to compare the outcomes of certain long-term policy decisions, for example.

 One could not compare the differences between two countries undergoing different economic circumstances fully, either.
-From a political, sociological and from a sheer interest in humanity point-of-view, measuring happiness has never been so important.
-Let's examine how to measure happiness and delve into the methodologies on offer in a little greater depth.
+From a political, sociological and interest in humanity point-of-view, measuring happiness has never been so important.
+So, let's examine how happiness can be measured and delve into the methodologies being used.

 According to Mark K Setton, D.Phil, the CEO and founder of The Pursuit of Happiness, leading positive psychologists are focussing on the cultivation of positive emotions with a variety of techniques nowadays.
 The trouble is that well-being and happiness cannot be measured in a single snapshot to determine which of those techniques are most effective.